Share this article

 They’re sick or in pain

-Health issues like an overactive thyroid, kidney disease, or arthritis could be the reason your cat meows constantly.
+Health issues like an overactive thyroid, kidney disease, injury, or arthritis could be the reason your cat meows constantly.
 If your cat cries all the time and you suspect this is due to illness or pain, seek veterinary help immediately.

 Old age